How long patients wait for admission from elective surgery waiting lists is a measure of the accessibility of elective surgery.

 Hospitals and LHNs

-This table shows waiting times for elective surgery between 2012–13 and 2021–22.
+This table shows waiting times for elective surgery between 2013–14 and 2022–23.
 Data is presented by measure (median waiting time, number of elective surgeries and percentage of patients who received their surgery within clinically relevant time), surgery specialty and peer group.
-Hospital, Local Hospital Network (LHN), national, state and territory data is available.
+Hospital, Local Hospital Network (LHN), national, state and territory data are available.

 Highlights

-- the surgical speciality with the highest median waiting time was Ophthalmology (107 days)
+- the surgical speciality with the highest median waiting time (50th percentile) was Ophthalmology (105 days)

 Changes over time

-- the median waiting time decreased for 11 out of the 12 surgical specialties, excluding Cardio-thoracic surgery which remained the same at 18 days
+- the median waiting time increased for 11 out of the 12 surgical specialties, excluding Plastic and reconstructive surgery which decreased by 1 day from 26 days in 2021–22 to 25 days in 2022–23

-- Neurosurgery median waiting times decreased from 37 days to 28 days
+- Neurosurgery median waiting times increased from 38 days to 45 days.

 What other data is available?